 Having defined your brand, it’s time to figure out where your clients are and find ways to reach them.
 Depending on who your target market is, they will consume different media and spend time in different places.
 The best way to figure it out is to get to know them, spend time with them, and ask them about their interests.
 It's that simple.

 If they are on the younger side, you'll need to focus more on social media.
+There are a ton of freelancer softwares to help with that.
 If they are mature, printed media, referrals, and real-life interactions will yield greater results.
 It’s just a matter of knowing your audience.

 Once you have defined your personal training business, it's time to figure out how you'll reach new clients.
 Start with your inner circle.

 Use Your Personal Network

 Your network is your ace in the hole.
 Most of your friends might already know about the services you offer, but every once in a while it's worthwhile to reexamine your social circle for opportunities.
 Maybe you've met interesting people or made new friends.
 Besides the obvious potential clients, think of what your friends do, who they are, and how it might benefit you.

 - Your friends who work in the health, fitness industry, and related are the first to come to mind.
 If they work in a fitness shop, they can refer their customers to you as a personal trainer.
 The same is true if they are medical practitioners, nutritionists or anyone who looks after others' wellness.
 Talk to them about offering your service to their clients, and come up with an arrangement that you’ll both benefit from.

 - If you know a photographer, ask them to take a few pictures for you.
 If they are an amateur photographer, they will gladly help you out and might even do it for free.
 If they are professional, you could get a good discount.
 Quality pictures will make you look better.